How are businesses using artificial intelligence? 13 enterprise uses for AI and machine learning

 Many aspects of artificial intelligence such as neural networks and deep learning may not be entirely new.
 But the technology is now increasingly accessible for developers, with tech vendors offering a range of APIs and frameworks that allow businesses to create their own services.

-Most business are at very early stages, however, there are a growing number of examples where the technology is being used to optimise back office and consumer-facing systems and processes.
+Most businesses are at very early stages of adoption, however there are a growing number of examples where the technology is being used to optimise back office and consumer-facing systems and processes.